-However, evidence shows that the effect of marketing activities including prices and promotions may change over time (e.g. Houston & Weiss, 1975; Little, 1966; Mahajan, Bretschneider, & Bradford, 1980; Moinpour, McCullough, & MacLachlan, 1976; Monroe & Guiltinan, 1975; Morrison, 1966; Myers, 1971; Myers & Nicosia, 1970; Wichern & Jones, 1977; Wildt, 1976; Winer, 1979).
-Wildt (1976) and Wildt and Winer (1983) attribute the change in the effect of the marketing activities to the change in economic conditions, consumer tastes, and competitive environment etc. Customers may find price reductions and sales promotions more attractive when there is an economic crunch compared to other time periods.
+However, evidence has accumulated that shows that the effect of marketing activities including prices and promotions may change over time (e.g. Houston & Weiss, 1975; Little, 1966; Mahajan, Bretschneider, & Bradford, 1980; Moinpour, McCullough, & MacLachlan, 1976; Monroe & Guiltinan, 1975; Morrison, 1966; Myers, 1971; Myers & Nicosia, 1970; Wichern & Jones, 1977; Wildt, 1976; Winer, 1979).
+Wildt (1976) and Wildt and Winer (1983) attribute the change in the effect of the marketing activities to the change in economic conditions, consumer tastes, and the competitive environment etc. Customers may find price reductions and sales promotions more attractive when there is an economic crunch compared to other time periods.
 Customers may also display a change in their tastes and preferences.
 This can occur when customers accumulate more knowledge of the product, when they seek variety, or when they reach a different social status and decide to adopt a different lifestyle (Meeran et al., 2017).
+These individual changes may then lead to substantial aggregate effects.
 Research at the store level finds that the introduction of new brands in a product category (e.g., the store-owned brand) decreases the promotional elasticities of premium national brands and increase promotional elasticities of the second tier national brands (Nijs, Dekimpe, Steenkamps, & Hanssens, 2001; Van Heerde, Srinivasan, & Dekimpe, 2008).
 Lastly, the effect of prices and promotions may change during the different stages of the product lifecycle (Mahajan et al., 1980).
-The change in the effect of prices and promotions on sales, however, has been overlooked by previous studies in the forecasting literature.
+Overall, changes in the effect of marketing activities and consumer responses on sales, however, has been overlooked by previous studies in the forecasting literature.

 3. Structural break and potential forecast bias

 Conventional models with constant parameters tend to overlook the change in the effect of the marketing activities such as prices and promotions on product sales.
-As a result, the generated forecasts will potentially be biased and less accurate, which is referred as the structural break problem (Allen & Fildes, 2001; Armstrong, 2001).
+As a result, the generated forecasts will potentially be biased and less accurate; this is referred to as the structural break problem (Allen & Fildes, 2001).
 Pesaran and Timmermann (2005) demonstrate analytically how a structural break may lead to forecast bias using a simple regression model.

+The structural break problem has been mainly addressed in the macroeconomics literature (e.g. Castle, Doornik, & Hendry, 2008; Clements & Hendry, 1999; Cooper & Nelson, 1975; Hendry, 1995; Muellbauer, 1994; Pesaran & Timmermann, 2007; Pesaran & Pick, 2011; Stock & Watson, 1996).
+As an example, studies focus on the financial interest rate and the stock market return and their parameters may change due to exogenous factors including a shift in market sentiments and new regulations etc. (e.g., Ang & Bekaert, 2002; Perez-Quiros & Timmermann, 2000; Pesaran & Timmermann, 2002).

-In a retailer context, suppose that we have the sales and price information of the focal product from week 1 to week T, i.e., [1:T], and we presume that the sales are only driven by the price here for exposition and there is a structural break at week T1(where 1<T1<T).
+In a retailer context, suppose that we have the sales and price information of the focal product from week 1 to week T, i.e., [1:T], and, for exposition, we presume that the sales are only driven by the price and there is a structural break at week T1(where 1<T1<T).
 Thus, the true parameter of the price variable changes from β1 to β2 after T1.
 The unobserved true demand can be represented as follows:

 yt=1t≤T1β1'xt+1-1t≤T1β2'xt+ut